 Kanda Poha is a popular Maharashtrian breakfast recipe and a must in our house on Saturday Morning.
 Our weekend seems to be incomplete without this quick, easy and delicious Kanda poha or onion poha.

 It is a completely vegan and gluten-free breakfast that can be made in a jiffy.
-10-15 minutes is all is needed to make this hearty and wholesome breakfast or mid-evening snack.
-This also goes perfect as a travel food or to pack in your kids lunch box.
-This is also a perfect bachelor’s recipe or a beginners recipe for those who are starting to learning to cook.
+10-15 minutes is all that is needed to make this hearty and wholesome breakfast or mid-evening snack.
+This also goes perfectly as travel food or to pack in your kid’s lunch box.
+This is also a perfect bachelor’s recipe or a beginner’s recipe for those who are starting to learn to cook.

 What is Poha?

 Poha is flattened rice.
 Rice is flattened into flat, light, dry flakes.
 These dry rice flakes swell when liquid is added to them.
 It is normally used to prepare snacks or light and easy fast food in a variety of Indian cuisines.